 The intent of Army Pregnancy Postpartum Physical Training (P3T) is to implement mandatory standardized Army-wide P3T.
 P3T is aligned with exercise recommendations from the American Congress of Obstetricians and Gynecologists and the 2008 Physical Activity Guidelines for Americans.
 Policies released in recent years strengthen the ability for P3T to meet approved Army standards.

-MEDCOM, as the program proponent, through the APHC maintains the P3T educational materials and offers a train-the-trainer leader course for P3T leadership.
+MEDCOM, through the APHC, maintains the P3T educational materials and offers a P3T leader course for P3T leadership.
 Local commanders are responsible for execution according to the implementation standards set forth in the APHC TG 255 series, Pregnancy Postpartum Physical Training Manuals.
 Standardized execution progresses as leaders are educated regarding P3T, new responsibilities established, and adequate personnel trained to fill the needs for local P3T.